GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 Now it's time to test our wiring:

 ```
-curl -i <EXTERNAL_IP>
+curl -i <EXTERNAL_IP>/version
 ```

-The root endpoint will print out the Postgres version in the response.
+The version endpoint will print out the Postgres version in the response.
 If the app is connected, you'll see the details about your Postgres server.

 Next you can run a query against our pgvector data: